UnlockNYC/unlock-nyc-web/src/rights-recorder.md

 blockText4: Our team will review your report and may ask you additional questions.
 We can help you mediate, investigate, or advocate on your journey to seek justice.
 blockImage4: image placeholder

+orangeBannerTitle: Join a virtual workshop
+orangeBannerText: SOI Discrimination is Illegal in NY State – join the workshop to [value prop.]
+Most of our partners start out in the community via our welcoming, informative workshops.

 eleventyNavigation:
   key: Rights Recorder